Tomic-Riedel/Flutter-Roadmap/README.md

 ### Riverpod
 Riverpod is an increasingly popular state management solution, which is simply a better/rewritten version of Provider.
 It is the solution I can personally recommend the most.

-A very good start to learn Riverpod is the Riverpod documentation: [https://riverpod.dev/docs/getting_started](https://riverpod.dev/docs/getting_started)
+A very good start to learning Riverpod is the Riverpod documentation: [https://riverpod.dev/docs/getting_started](https://riverpod.dev/docs/getting_started)

-But if you prefer to learn Riverpod from YouTube, I recommend this video, which came out just a few weeks ago and is very up to date (at the time this was written - 05/21/2022):
+But if you prefer to learn Riverpod from YouTube, I recommend this video, which came out just a few weeks ago and is very up-to-date (at the time this was written - 05/21/2022):

 **Reso Coder - Riverpod 2.0 - Complete Guide (Flutter Tutorial):** [https://www.youtube.com/watch?v=Zp7VKVhirmw](https://www.youtube.com/watch?v=Zp7VKVhirmw)